AnotherSkye2/rat_rage/README.md

 ![Alt text][product-screenshot]

 Our team's TalTech GameCamp Lite 2024 entry, with the theme Out of Control, about a really pissed off rat.
-Made in 48 hours with lovely people such as
+Made in 48 hours with lovely people such as Silmamunasupp, owlpun, Rotitapja, Truffle and me, AnotherSkye!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>